ErasmusMC-Bioinformatics/myFAIR/README.md

 A checkmark will appear when the files are send to galaxy and the workflow is finished (if you selected a workflow).
 If something went wrong (workflow failed, not selected a file or you get timed-out) an error message will appear.
 12. If you do not want to use a workflow you can choose "Use Galaxy" to only send the datafiles to Galaxy and work with the files directly in Galaxy.
-13. You can visit the Galaxy page to see if the workflow is running by going to https://usegalaxy.org/ or go to the next step.

-# <a name="upload-files-seek"></a> Upload files to SEEK
-1. Follow the Installation Instructions.
-2. Open or download a browser (Firefox or Chrome recommended).
-3. Go to the SEEK URL to create a new project.
-4. Add an investigation to that project.
-5. Logon to the myFAIR webpage with your Galaxy and SEEK credentials.
-6. Got to the "Upload to SEEK" page.
-7. Select the project you have just created and then select the investigation.
-8. Select the create new study option.
-9. Enter a study name, title and description.
-10. Click on the create study button.
-11. After creating a study select the newly created study.
-12. Select the create new assay option.
-13. Enter an assay name, title and description.
-14. Select an assay type and a technology type.
-15. Click on the create assay button.
-16. Select the newly created assay.
-17. Enter a data file title and description.
-18. Select the file to upload.
-19. Click upload file.
-20. Go to the homepage.

-# <a name="run-myfair-b2drop"></a> Run myFAIR with SEEK
-To run myFAIR with SEEK data you need to follow the Upload files to SEEK steps first.
+13. You can visit the Galaxy page to see if the workflow is running by going to https://usegalaxy.eu/ or go to the next step. -->

+## <a name="isa-structure">ISA structure</a>

+### <a name="create-new-study">Create a new study</a>

+Follow these steps to create a new study on the SEEK server you entered when logging in.

+1. Logon to the myFAIR webpage with your Galaxy and SEEK credentials.
+2. Got to the *Upload to SEEK* page.
+3. Enter your full name (same as registered in SEEK)
+4. Select the project from the dropdown menu.
+5. Select the investigation from the dropdown menu.
+6. Select the *create new study?* option.
+7. Enter a name, title and description for the new study.
+Click *Create new study*

+### <a name="create-new-assay">Create a new assay</a>

+Follow these steps to create a new assay on the SEEK server you entered when logging in.
+This option only works when you have the right permissions to the SEEK study.

+1. Logon to the myFAIR webpage with your Galaxy and SEEK credentials.
+2. Got to the *Upload to SEEK* page.
+3. Enter your full name (same as registered in SEEK)
+4. Select the project from the dropdown menu.
+5. Select the investigation from the dropdown menu.
+6. Select the study from the dropdown menu.
+7. Select the *create new assay?* option.
+8. Enter a name, title and description for the new assay.
+9. Select assay type from the dropdown menu.
+10. Select technology type from the dropdown menu.
+11. Click on the *Create new assay* button.

+## <a name="upload-files-seek">Upload files to SEEK</a>

+Follow these steps to upload a data file to an assay on the SEEK server.
+This option only works when you have the right permissions to the SEEK assay.

+1. Logon to the myFAIR webpage with your Galaxy and SEEK credentials.
+2. Got to the *Upload to SEEK* page.
+3. Enter your full name (same as registered in SEEK)
+4. Select the project from the dropdown menu.
+5. Select the investigation from the dropdown menu.
+6. Select the study from the dropdown menu.
+7. Select the assay from the dropdown menu.
+8. Enter a data file title and description.
+9. Select the file to upload.
+10. Tag the data file with a diseas by entering a disease in the DisGeNET textbox and click the *Search* button.
+Select the disease from the dropdown menu after the search is finished.
+11. tag the data file with an EDAM operation by selecting the type of operation from the EDAM browser.
+Click the *Select this ontology* button to add this ontology.

+## <a name="run-myfair-seek">Run myFAIR with SEEK</a>

+To run myFAIR with SEEK data you need to follow the Upload files to SEEK steps first or make sure data is already uploaded using the SEEK GUI instead.
 After uploading the data files you can search the data from the homepage.

 You can search the SEEK data based on the investigation, study or assay.
 You can search in on of the three available textboxes.

 Follow the next steps to search for data files linked to an investigation, study or assay:

 1. Enter the investigation name in the first textbox or a study name in the second textbox or an assay name in the third textbox to search for the data linked to an investigation, study or assay.
 2. Click the Search button to show the results.
 3. Select the data you want to send to Galaxy and select the "Send datafile only" option.
 4. Select the filetype and database.
 5. Enter a history name and click the send to Galaxy button.

-# <a name="see-results"></a> See results
+Results will be automaticallyuploaded to the SEEK server.
+A new assay will be created with the studyname + __result__ + a unique ID.
+This is done to make it an easier process to find assays that are results instead of the regular assays created by the user.

+## <a name="see-results">See results</a>

 The following steps can be used to view the results of your analysis.

 1. Enter the study name that you want to get the results from.
-2. Click on the "Search >>" button to start searching for all results based on that study.
+2. Click on the *Search >>* button to start searching for all results based on that study.
 3. Select the results you want to view.
-4. Click on the "Show results" button.
+4. Click on the *Show results* button.
 5. A new page will open with the input and output files  and the analysis details.
-6. Click on any of the "Download" buttons to download that file.
+6. Click on the view icon to view the SEEK data in the SEEK GUI or click on the download icon to download that file to your computer.

-# <a name="store-history"></a> Store your history
+## <a name="store-history">Store your history</a>

 myFAIR will not upload your results to Owncloud or B2DROP when there was no workflow used.
-In order to send your results to Owncloud or B2DROP to make them searchable follow these steps:
+To send your results to Owncloud or B2DROP and make them searchable, please follow these steps:

 1. Choose an investigation folder in the dropdown menu (top level folder).
 2. Click the "Get studies" button to find all studies in the investigation.
 3. Select the history you want to store in the Owncloud folder.
 4. Select the study you want to store the results in (sub folder in the investigation folder).
-3. Click on the "Send history to Owncloud" button.
+5. Click on the *Send history to Owncloud* button.
-4. A new page will appear telling you the results are stored and are now searchable in myFAIR.
+6. A new page will appear telling you the results are stored and are now searchable in myFAIR.
-5. Follow the "See results" steps to view your results.
+7. Follow the *See results* steps to view your results.

-# <a name="rerun-analysis"></a> Run the analysis again
+## <a name="rerun-analysis">Run the analysis again</a>

 Follow these steps to run the analysis shown in the result page again:

-1. In the results page click on the "Run again" button.
+1. In the results page click on the *Run again* button.
 2. A cat will appear to show that the analysis is running.
-3. After the files are send to Galaxy a checkmark will appear and you will be redirected the homepage.
+3. After the files are send to Galaxy a checkmark will appear and you will be redirected the result page.
 4. Visit the Galaxy page to see the analysis.

+The results generated from rerunning the analysis will not be stored in SEEK or ownCloud.
+To store a new result please run a new analysis with the same data and same workflow.
+Click on the Erasmus MC logo to go back to the homepage and search for another result or do run another analysis.